 The steps in the empirical process include data collection, program analysis and disassembling, parsing, features extraction, feature selection, independent test on the dataset, and classification model building.

 Set of Android .apk files were collected for both clean and malicious programs.
 The programs were made up of 1000 malware from contagiominidump and 500 clean programs from official android market googleplay represents 66.7% and 33.3% respectively.
 In order to analyze the dataset, static analysis in [22], [23] was adopted using combination of tools.
-After this initial experiment, we were able to access the source code of the program and useful features were collected.
+After this initial experiment, researchers were able to access the source code of the program and useful features were collected.

 File analysis was carried out using stratified sampling technique on the entire programs to balance the number of extracted features from malware and clean programs.
 After the partitioning of the data, each file is parsed and a vector equivalent to each file was extracted as feature.
 In order to extract best features from the disassembled parsed files, frequent instruction sequences were search globally in the entire data collection using the combined Apriori and PSO algorithm.
-Due to the large number of features extracted, which might become redundant to the system, unnecessary features were removed leaving us with moderate features.
-Statistical test was carried out on the features to examine the existence of relationship or otherwise on the feature and final class value.
-Those features that were not shown any significant relationship with the target variable were removed from the dataset.
-The final dataset was represented using a vector space model where each program was a vector in N dimensional point with n number of selected features.
-A binary variable was defined to represent a malicious application, good application and target variable (malware or benign application).

 The combined model extracted rules from set features for a subsequent supervised learning.
 The mining was done using a 5% support on the partitions which yields separate rules for malware and clean dataset of 650 rules and 350 rules respectively.
 The combined rules generated from both malware and clean programs are 335 rules.

-In order to select the best rules from the entire set of rules, a rule found only in a single class was defined and removed in order free the detector of isolated rule.
-Two percent threshold (2%) was set to identify common rules by calculating the distance in the support level of each class.
-After the removal of the signature rule and rules common to both classes, the remaining final rules were 325, which denote the frequent features in the collected programs.
-These rules were presented to the classifiers for supervised learning on which the models were built to classify programs into malware or benign.
+These rules were presented to the classifiers for supervised learning on which the model were built to classify programs into malware or benign.
+In order to select the best rules from the entire set of rules, a signature rule found only in a single class was defined and removed in order not to reduce the detector into signature based.
+Two percent threshold (2%) was set in order to identify common rules by calculating the distance in the support level of each class.
+After the removal of signature rule and rule common to both classes, the remaining final rules were 325, which denote the frequent features in the collected programs.
+Due to the large number of several features extracted, which might become redundant to the system, unnecessary features were removed leaving us with moderate feature and were selected using new model AA-PSO algorithm and PSO.
+The final dataset was represented using a vector space model where each program was a vector in N dimensional point with n a number of selected features.
+A binary variable was defined to represent a malicious application, good application and target variable (malware or benign application).